10 European film festivals you don’t want to miss in 2018

 Amsterdam Independent Film Festival

-The organizers of the Amsterdam Film Festival promise the event is all about film.
-Instead of focusing on the glitz & glam side of the industry, the event showcases independent artistic visions to an audience that demands a more fulfilling experience than the latest Hollywood fare.
+September 18-20 Amsterdam, The Netherlands The organizers of the Amsterdam Film Festival promise the event is all about film.
+Instead of focusing on the glitz and glam side of the industry, the event showcases independent artistic visions to an audience that demands a more fulfilling experience than the latest Hollywood fare.
 The Amsterdam Independent Film Festival accepts all forms and genres including feature, documentary, short, and animation.
 Alongside its showcase of independent film and the Jim Jarmusch (Only Lovers Left Alive) retrospective is the carefully-curated “Red Lights” selection, featuring the best of modern erotic cinema, which is described as a “tasteful exploration of human sexuality.”

 Zurich International Film Festival

-The aim of the Zurich International Film Festival is to offer audiences insight into the work of the most promising filmmakers from around the globe and to promote the exchange of ideas between established filmmakers, professionals in the film business, creative talent, and the public.
-The festival continues to grow rapidly and in 2017 alone, approximately 98,000 visitors attended the festival’s screenings.
-In addition, filmmakers compete for the coveted Golden Eye – the festival’s main award – in each of the competition sections comprising features & documentaries.
+September 27-October 7 Zurich, Switzerland The aim of the Zurich International Film Festival is to offer audiences insight into the work of the most promising filmmakers from around the globe and to promote the exchange of ideas between established filmmakers, professionals in the film business, creative talent, and the public.
+The festival continues to grow rapidly and in 2025 alone, approximately 135,000 visitors attended the festival's screenings.
+In addition, filmmakers compete for the coveted Golden Eye – the festival’s main award – in each of the competition sections comprising features and documentaries.

 Mind the Indie Film Festival